gotway/gotway/README.md

 ## Installation 🌱

 ###### Environment variables
-Set up this [env variables](./config/config.go) for configuring your Microgateway instance.
+Set up this [env variables](./config/config.go) for configuring your gotway instance.

 ###### Install from source